JimmyBHuynh/DynamsoftWebTWAIN/README.md

 # Get Started
 Download the 30-day free trial https://www.dynamsoft.com/Downloads/WebTWAIN_Download.aspx
+Navigate to C:\Program Files (x86)\Dynamsoft\Dynamic Web TWAIN SDK 14.3.1
+Copy and paste "Resources" file in with the html samples to test

+For Multipurpose Sample
+Navigate to C:\Program Files (x86)\Dynamsoft\Dynamic Web TWAIN SDK 14.3.1
-Navigate to C:\Program Files (x86)\Dynamsoft\Dynamic Web TWAIN SDK 14.3.1 Trial Copy and paste resource file in with the html samples to test
+Copy and paste "Resources" file in with the html samples to test Navigate to C:\Program Files (x86)\Dynamsoft\Dynamic Web TWAIN SDK 14.3.1\Sample\Scan+Barcode Copy and paste "DBRResources" file in with the html samples to test

 # For More Resources
 - Read the DynamsoftWebTWAIN Developer's Guide